getpopper/library/CONTRIBUTING.md

         environment, it should be documented here.
       * `Secrets`.
 If there are secrets that the image expects, as well as the format of these, it should be specified in this section.
+  * One or more workflow examples in an `examples/` folder.
+This should ideally be tested by the submitter as we don't run these on Travis CI.

 In addition to the above, the pull request needs to also modify the [`.travis.yml`](.travis.yml) file so that a new entry to the `env`